chiyu144/firebase-poc/README.md

-#### Firebase Task
+#### Firebase POC

-- AppWorks School 2019 spring web class (front-end) assigned task
+- AppWorks School 2019 spring web class (front-end) assigned task.
-- This repository is no longer maintained, no live demo is available
+- This repository is no longer maintained, no live demo is available.

 #### Task Content

-- I collaborated with iOS and Android trainees, built a really simple website that can handle basic friend requests with Google Firebase in 2 days.
+- I collaborated with iOS and Android trainees, built a simple website that can handle basic friend requests with Google Firebase in 2 days.

 #### Front-end Tech Stack